avpnusr/sickchill/README.md

 ---
 The image is based on the latest **[SickChill](https://github.com/SickChill/SickChill "SickChill GitHub")** version.
 I only updated the settings, to not ignore the german releases (for convenience).

-On request, I will provide a version from the standard SickRage git.

 Start your container
 -----
 For **[/cfg+db/location]**, use the volume, where your config-file and the database from SickRage is stored.